MHS Apprenticeship Program

 The pre-apprenticeship arm of the MHS Apprenticeship program is the first of its kind in the state, approved by the PA Department of Labor & Industry.
 The program lets high school students work in their desired trade or work industry prior to graduation.
 They earn a pre-apprenticeship certification.

 Students receive one-on-one support in identifying and applying for best-fit pre-apprenticeships.
 Then, they engage in paid, authentic, external work in the field.
 These hours are combined with the time spent completing in-school CTE coursework.
 Together, they count toward the completion of a full apprenticeship post-graduation if the student chooses to pursue this path.

 The postsecondary apprenticeship arm of the MHS Apprenticeship program is for young graduates.
-It provides those highly interested in a career pathway the ability to work and learn in a desired field.
-They are able to continue their education, if desired.
+It provides those highly interested in a career pathway the ability to work and learn in the desired field.
+They are able to continue their education if desired.